lowlighter/metrics/README.md

 ### 👨‍💻 Lines

-The *lines* of code plugin displays the number of lines of code you added and removed across all of your repositories.
+The *lines* of code plugin displays the number of lines of code you have added and removed across all of your repositories.

 ![Lines plugin](https://github.com/lowlighter/lowlighter/blob/master/metrics.plugin.lines.svg)